 But before you can do that, you need to connect the domain under your user accounts, Domain and Certs settings.
 In addition, multiple domains are only supported by paid plans.

-After adding another domain in your account, you need to move over to the application and can now select it to use that domain for hosting the application (or select it when adding a new application).
+After adding another domain to your account, you need to move over to the application and can now select it to use that domain for hosting the application (or select it when adding a new application).

 Backups, cloning & staging